 Make An Effort to Keep the City Clean

 One of the first things that many people notice about Singapore is how clean it is.
-Keeping the city in this state is of great importance to the government, who will impose strict fines and penalties to those who disregard the local laws.
+Keeping the city in this state is of great importance to the government, which will impose strict fines and penalties on those who disregard the local laws.
 Don’t pack your chewing gum, and do not smoke in non-smoking zones.
 Never litter when you are on the streets in Singapore.